faisalarween/faisalarween/README.md

-- 👋 Hi, I’m Faisal Arween
+- 👋 Hi, I’m Faisal Arween.
-- 👀 I’m interested in cyber security and web development.
+- 👀 I’m a Master's student in cyber security and interested in web development.
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on CSS cool effects.
 - 📫 You can reach me at arween11@gmail.com, and here is my web page, https://faisalarween.com/